AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 **When to use**

-This directive should be used if you are generating Go code that may be overwritten.
+This directive should be used if you are generating Go code that may be overwritten later (ie re-generated).

 ## //line